-Parameter Value Unit Default Description CBObj Obj1 - Obj6 - Obj1 The selected object for CB control.
-The synchrocheck closing command will use the closing command of the selected object.
-CBObj2 Obj1 - Obj6 - Obj2 The selected object for CB control.
-The synchrocheck closing command will use the closing command of the selected object.
-ObjSel Digital inputs - - Input for selecting between CBObj1 and CBObj2.
-When active CBObj2 is in use Smode Async; Sync; Off - Sync Synchrocheck mode.
+Parameter Values Unit Default Description Side UL1/ULLy - U12/ULLy Voltage selection.
+The used voltage reference is selec- ted with voltage measurement mode from the Scaling UL1/ULNy menu.
+CBObj Obj1 - Obj6 - Obj1 NOTE!
+The stage can be configured by using OBJ1-OBJ6.
+Two objects can be defined simultaneously.
+SMode Async; Sync; Off - Sync Synchrocheck mode.
 Off = only voltage check Async = the function checks dU, df and dangle.
-Furthermore, the frequency slip, df, determines the remaining time for closing.
-This time must be longer than "CB time". make exactly when angle difference is zero.
-In this mode df-setting should be enough small (<0.3Hz).
-Umode -, - - Voltage check mode: DD, The first letter refers to the reference voltage DL, on voltage.
-LD, DD/DL, D means that the side must be "dead" when closing (dead = The voltage below the dead voltage limit softing) DD/LD, L means that the side must be "live" when DL/LD, closing (live = The voltage higher than the live voltage limit setting) DD/DL/LD Example: DL mode for stage 1: The U12 side must be "dead" and the U12y side must be "live".
-Cbtime 0.04 - 0.6 S 0.1 Typical closing time of the circuit-breaker.
+Fur- thermore, the frequency slip, df, determines the remain- ing time for closing.
+This time must be longer than "CB time".
+Sync mode = Synchronization is tried to make exactly when angle difference is zero.
+In this mode df-setting should be very small (<0.3Hz).
+UMode -, - - Voltage check mode: DD, The first letter refers to the reference voltage and the second letter refers to the comparison voltage.
+DL, D means that the side must be "dead" when closing LD, (dead = The voltage below the dead voltage limit set- ting) DD/DL, L means that the side must be "live" when closing (live DD/LD, = The voltage higher than the live voltage limit setting) DL/LD, Example: DL mode for stage 1: DD/DL/LD The U12 side must be "dead" and the U12y side must be "live".
+CBtime 0.04 - 0.6 S 0.1 Typical closing time of the circuit-breaker.
 Dibypass Digital inputs - - Bypass input.
-If the input is active, the func- tion is bypassed.
+If the input is active, the function is by- passed.
 Bypass 0; 1 - 0 The bypass status.
-"1" means that the func- tion is bypassed.
+"1" means that the function is by- passed.
 This parameter can also be used for manual bypass.
 CBCtrl Open;Close - - Circuit-breaker control ShowInfo Off; On - On Additional information display about the sychrocheck status to the mimic dispaly.
-SGrpDI Digital inputs - The input for changing the setting group.
+SGrpDI Digital inputs - - The input for changing the setting group.
 SetGrp 1, 2, 3, 4 - 1 The active setting group.